Millions of Americans say they could justify violence in the wake of an electoral defeat. To stop a post-election nightmare, we need to act now.

 As I lay there in the dark listening to the snoring of our asthmatic dog, I find myself wondering what will happen in the aftermath of the November elections.
 This being the middle of the night, the doom-and-gloom side of my imagination has free reign, serving up nightmare scenarios like these:

 - The Democrats win, but many Republicans don’t accept the result as legitimate because they are convinced the vote was “rigged.”
-Large numbers turn out for armed protests at state capitols and in Washington, D.C., where speakers warn of the imminent imposition of socialism and the loss of personal liberties.
-Talk of resisting an illegitimate government and defending the Constitution breeds pockets of passive armed resistance to state and federal authority, with some extreme elements asserting control of government buildings and property; tense confrontations with counter-protestors and/or law enforcement explode when shots are fired, and off we go.
+Some of the more extreme partisans turn out for armed protests at state capitols and in Washington, D.C., where speakers warn of the imminent imposition of socialism and the loss of personal liberties.
+Talk of resisting an illegitimate government and defending the Constitution breeds pockets of passive armed resistance to state and federal authority; tense confrontations with counter-protestors and/or law enforcement explode, and off we go.

-- The Republicans win, but many Republicans don’t accept the result as legitimate because of charges of voter suppression and foreign interference.
-Massive, mostly peaceful street demonstrations and strikes ensue, but at night, more extreme elements engage in property destruction, rioting, and confrontations with law enforcement.
+- The Republicans win, but many Democrats don’t accept the result as legitimate because of charges of voter suppression and foreign interference.
+Some of the more extreme partisans engage in property destruction, rioting, and confrontations with law enforcement.
 Federal forces get involved, with armed militias and self-appointed vigilantes showing up to “help,” and off we go.

 - Or maybe the losing side grudgingly concedes the legitimacy of the election, but simply finds the result intolerable.
 Seeing their cause as the just resistance of an evil regime, the losing side’s protests become more and more aggressive, sparking counter-protests and retaliation.
 The isolated partisan violence that we’ve seen in recent weeks becomes more common as the extremists on both sides drag the country into a “slow civil war.”